Good journalism costs money Upgrade to paid

 A spokesperson for the company said the block would reduce the number of students living in private rented accommodation which could otherwise be used as family housing for local people, but did not provide any evidence to support this oft-repeated claim.

-They also suggested that the scheme could “further revitalise the street scene” following the construction of nearby student blocks.
+He also incorrectly claimed that the university’s intake is growing at a rate of 750 students per year, despite the university’s own figures which confirm that its student numbers are falling, and suggested that the scheme could “further revitalise the street scene” following the construction of nearby student blocks.

 Best Tyre Auto Centre beside the Printworks student block in Verney Street, Exeter Best Tyre Auto Centre beside the Printworks student block in Verney Street